-We all have different taste buds, I get that..and I’m not sure if anyone else notices but our little ones taste buds seem to change, ALOT..One week they will be eating strawberries and the next week they will be telling us that they don’t eat them anymore, and so on…
+We all have different taste buds..and I’m not sure if anyone else notices but our little ones taste buds seem to change, ALOT..One week they will be eating strawberries and the next week they will be telling us that they don’t eat them anymore, and so on…

 So variety when on a road trip or travelling for that matter is important.
-And a I always tell the kids about the junk food last because the last thing you need is a toddler jacked up on sugar early in on the trip.
+And a I always tell the kids about the junk food, if any, last because the last thing you need is a toddler jacked up on sugar early in on the trip.

 But I must admit, on some occasion when everything seems to be haywire I will reach for the packet of chips just to quiet them down…we are all guilty of this so don’t feel bad.

 - Water – we will freeze some bottles of water to keep everything else cold.
 This is great when all the unfrozen bottles are either finished or have gone hot.
 The frozen bottles are usually ready to drink by this stage and can be very refreshing.

 - Juice – 250mL, same deal with the juice boxes.
 Get your favourite juice boxes, freeze some and put some in cold.

 - Yoghurt pouches – this one would be one of our main snacks that we always pack.
 Vaalia seems to be the flavour of choice for our kids.

 - Popcorn – Who doesn’t love popcorn!!
 Make your own and store them into separate sandwich sized lock seal bags.
 If that sounds like too much, you can always buy small packets of popcorn with or without salt and/or flavour.